tbensky/ProjectClock/readme.md

 The escape wheel and anchor are to be mounted onto the 7/16" x 4" wooden dowels.
 As you can tell, the wheel and anchor are keyed, so you'll have to sand down a flat section on the dowels to allow it to fit into the holes on either.
 Sand carefully, as this should be a very snug fit.
 We used Gorilla Glue 2-part epoxy to fasten the two.

 Important: Do not center the escape wheel or anchor on each's dowel.
 Place each about 2.5" from either end as shown here.
+The asymmetry is so you can have the pendulum swing on one side of the escapement, and the weight fall on the other.

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/mount_anchor01.jpg)